mpevnev/parsed/README.md

 element in a parser chain, unlike `%`, which requires a parser to be in the chain before it.

+## force

+`auto force(B, S = string)()`.

+Makes a copy of `.parsed` and `.left`.
+It can be useful if original text takes a lot of memory, while only a portion of it is left/parsed.
+Using 'force' can hint garbage collector that it's time to collect original text.

 ## many

 `auto many(B, S = string)(int min, int max, Parser!(B, S) p)`.